-To apply for a place, an in-year application form should be completed and returned to Leeds City Council.
-The application will then be sent on to the school(s) you have applied for and the school will decide whether they can offer a place.
+To apply for a place, go to the Leeds application portal to submit an online in-year application to Leeds City Council.
+We send the application on to all the school(s) you have applied for at the same time.
+Each school will decide whether they can offer a place and contact you with their decision.

-If the school refuse to offer a place, the school will confirm this in writing to you, explaining their reasons, and will confirm that you have the right of appeal.
+If the school refuse to offer a place, the school will confirm this in writing to you, explaining the reasons, and that you have the right of appeal.
+Schools must give you a written decision within 15 school days.

-Your child will be added to the school's waiting list automatically for that school year.
+Your child will be added to a school's waiting list automatically for that school year.
 Where any vacancy arises, places will be offered from the waiting list based on the oversubscription criteria within this policy.